 Felix came back into camp, crying because he thought he’d failed.
 The rest of us were drying things out after the storm.
 He told his story to Chris, his guide for the rite, and in doing so realised he’d received the medicine he’d been seeking.
 His journey had connected him with the resources of the deep psyche and the mythic level of being.

 Not everyone has such dramatic experiences, but by leaving our usual routines and going on retreat in places of primeval power we open important life questions deeply.
 We can ask ourselves such questions at any time, but ordinary thinking won’t allow them to fully flower: we honour them by approaching them in expanded states of consciousness.
 We also become more conscious of the mysterious force of intention and of our unique path to the centre.

 All over the planet at different times and place, people have done this.
 Many of the great prophets did this in one way or another: Buddha, Jesus, Moses, Merlin, Mahavira and Mohamed all went into the wilderness to fast and be alone.

 In the years immediately after his quest, Felix carried the message, ‘Life is worth living’ to many of his troubled peer group.
 Now he lives in China, and when I asked him what his quest meant to him he said, ‘I know I’m the only person who can make me happy – and just having that thought makes me happy.’

 We are here to awaken and each of us has a particular part to play in the movement of consciousness.

 This article was published in Sacred Hoop magazine, December 2019.
-It is an edited extract from “A Journey to the Centre of Your Self”, for which Carlos is currently seeking a literary agent and publisher.
+It is an edited extract from “Earth Wisdom for Our Global Crisis”, which we are publishing in April 2022.